+Performance Measures Educational research and learning about the environment is fostered.
 Performance Measures Natural area is well-defined.
 Intact natural areas with no encroachments.
-Time Frame Mgt Team MBB/ MPL/ NL HSC/ Action 0 Investigate methods for clearly defining the MBB / natural area such as signage, log barriers MPL / or fencing.
-Work co-operatively with Council's rangers Management Statement 3.3A Demarcation of Boundaries The boundary of natural areas should be well defined to minimise the impact of any negative external influences.
-3.3B Encroachments Encroachments such as garden and property owners to remove existing MPL encroachments.

-Encroachments such as garden extensions, structures or any private use of public, community or crown land is prohibited.
+Time Frame 0 Time Frame J 0 Mgt Team MBB Mgt Team MBB / MPL / NL HSC / MPL (PSU) MBB Action rojects Approval in writing may be given by the land manager to students, research facilities, or learning institutions where it is considered that the project has a low impact on the environment and is consistent with the aims and objectives of this Plan of Management to conserve natural areas.
+Action Investigate methods for clearly defining the natural area such as signage, log barriers or fencing.
+Work co-operatively with Council's rangers and property owners to remove existing encroachments.
+Ensure that no new encroachments on public land occur, through an increased Council compliance role.
+Encourage neighbours to create and maintain buffer zones on private land bordering bushland.
+Management Statement 3.2C Scientific and Educational Projects Scientific and educational projects within community land natural areas are allowable with permission.
+3.3 BOUNDARY MANAGEMENT Management Statement 3.3A Demarcation of Boundaries The boundary of natural areas should be well defined to minimise the impact of any negative external influences.
+3.3B Encroachments Encroachments such as garden extensions, structures or any private use of public, community or crown land is prohibited.